 Accounts receivable and related revenues have been adjusted to the estimated amounts expected to be received.
 These amounts are subject to further adjustments upon review by third-party payors.
 Newcastle Place provides an allowance for doubtful accounts which is offset against the gross amount of accounts receivable.
 The allowance for doubtful accounts is an estimate of collection losses that may be incurred in the collection of all receivables.
 The allowance is based upon historical experience, coupled with management's review of the current status of the existing receivables over 90 days.
 Past-due balances are written off after all collection efforts have been exhausted.
-The allowance for doubtful accounts was \$4 at December 31, 2021.
+The allowance for doubtful accounts was \$22 and \$4 at December 31, 2022 and 2021, respectively.